Skip to main contentArrow Right

 Descope provides purpose-built identity infrastructure for AI agents and MCP servers

-• Teams building external-facing MCP servers can add OAuth 2.1, PKCE, and secure DCR in three lines of code
+• Teams building MCP servers can add OAuth 2.1, PKCE, and secure CIMD in three lines of code

 • Teams building AI agents can offload token management and storage for third-party tool connections

-• Teams building internal-facing MCP servers can implement policy-based AI agent access to corporate tools
+• Teams building internal-facing MCP servers and AI agents can implement policy-based AI agent access to corporate tools and backend APIs

 Whether you're building your first MCP server or scaling agentic workflows to production, Descope eliminates auth complexity so you can focus on building AI experiences.
-Explore Descope's AI-focused demos, check out the MCP documentation, or get started with a Free Forever account.
+Explore Descope's AI-focused use cases, check out the MCP documentation, or get started with a Free Forever account.